Signal Weight key Default Source

 • column filtersessence: and content: restrict a term to that column, e.g. content:berlin.

 Punctuation never raises.
 Unsafe characters split a token into separate terms rather than breaking the query: a contraction like sister's becomes sister OR s, so it still matches a stored sister's dog.
 Pasting a URL or a timestamp is safe too — only the real essence: / content: column filters are honoured, so http://example.com and 12:30 are treated as ordinary search terms.
-A genuinely malformed full-text expression is degraded to zero FTS hits, so the rest of a hybrid search still returns results.
+When a normalised full-text expression is a genuinely malformed FTS5 query, engrava logs a warning, increments the read-only fts_match_failure_count counter, and retries once through the bare normalisation (unsafe characters dropped, wildcards collapsed to legal prefixes, any exposed AND/OR/NOT phrase-quoted so FTS5 cannot read it as an operator), which is always a valid MATCH; the FTS arm returns that query’s matches — an empty set when the sanitised query matches nothing.

 Graceful Degradation